20-20a Westminster Buildings, Theatre Square, Nottingham, NG1 6LG(0115) 888 2828

 a young lady sat with an elderly male, at a dining room table showing him how to use his mobile phone and laptop

-Have you ever seen your grandparent, an elderly friend, family member, or colleague, struggling to read the text on a website?
+Have you ever seen your grandparent, an older friend, family member, or colleague, struggling to read the text on a website?
 If you see them squinting at a screen or removing their glasses to be able to read the web content, then the way the website is functioning is either not accommodating their needs or they may not know what assistance is available for them online.

 This could be requiring: